Protecting the future with the UN's 17 SDGs

 the sustainability of the economy

-Making the economy sustainable means renewing industry and infrastructure (SDG 9), providing suitable jobs for all and boosting growth (SDG 8) strengthening the circular economy (SDG 12) in a context of improved cities (SDG 11).
+Making the economy sustainable means renewing industry and infrastructure (SDG 9), providing suitable jobs for all and enhancing growth (SDG 8) strengthening the circular economy (SDG 12) in a context of improved cities (SDG 11).

 Ensuring sustainability at work

-aspects related to Labour
+the aspects related to Labor

 Promoting equality and inclusion